aslotter/rdm-databases/README.md

 Your submission should include the following components:

-1.  in a single text file (not a Word doc, please):
+1.  in a single markdown (md) file:
     -   create table statement generating a table to house the barometric pressure data
     -   select statement that yields the sampling site and *average*